Vonage/vonage-media-transformers-samples/Unity/opentok/README.md

 ## Introduction

+The app here is just a simple one to one (two ways) video chat application.

 Find here some useful information about how to set up holo app build and run.

 This apps depends on the OpenTok SDK for iOS and integrates Unity into it (hence